Award: Foreign Born Scientists and Engineers in the Workforce (FBSE)

 Award Amount: $649,998

-Objective: The objective of this project is to use probability entity resolution (i.e., record linkage) to match National Center for Science and Engineering Statistics (NCSES) National Survey of College Graduates (NSCG) responses to employer records.
+Objective: This project uses probability entity resolution (i.e., record linkage) to match National Center for Science and Engineering Statistics (NCSES) National Survey of College Graduates (NSCG) responses to employer records to fill knowledge gaps on FBSE and the U.S. workforce.

 Award Date: 02/25/2022